formancehq/stack/components/operator/docs/crd.md

-BrokerTopicConsumer is the Schema for the topicqueries API
+BrokerTopicConsumer is the Schema for the brokertopicconsumers API